admartin66/Castellini-Group-Docs/docs/source/rwilogistics/customers.rst

 .. warning::

-    This documentation is kept up to date to the best of our ability if you see something that is now outdated please let the Integration team know so they can update the documentation.
+    This documentation is kept up to date to the best of our ability if you see something that is now outdated please let the integration team know so they can update the documentation.